techidaily/site-games-able/source/_posts/combining-xbox-and-laptop-screens-for-optimal-gameplay.md

 ## How to Download the Xbox App and Connect to Your Xbox

- With your controller ready to go, you'll need to install[the Xbox app for PC](https://www.xbox.com/en-US/apps/xbox-app-for-pc) on your laptop.
+ With your controller ready to go, you'll need to install [the Xbox app for PC](https://www.xbox.com/en-US/apps/xbox-app-for-pc) on your laptop.
 Once you've installed it, sign in with the same Microsoft account you use for your Xbox, and perform the following:

 1. Open the Xbox app on your laptop.
 2. Click the**Consoles** button in the top-left of your screen.